daltonbr/cachyos-setup/docs/gaming.md

 ### Power Profile Switching

-The `game-performance` wrapper script temporarily switches your system to the performance power profile while gaming:
+The `game-performance` script is the official CachyOS utility that temporarily switches your system to the performance power profile while gaming.
+It also prevents your system from entering screensaver mode during gameplay.

+To use it with Steam games, add this to the game's launch options:
 ```
 game-performance %command%
 ```

-Add this to your game's launch options in Steam, Lutris, or Heroic Games Launcher.
+For other launchers:
+- **Lutris**: Add `game-performance` in the "Command prefix" field
+- **Heroic Games Launcher**: Add `game-performance` in the "Command Line Arguments" field

+This script requires `power-profiles-daemon` which is installed automatically by our setup.

 ### Shader Cache Size